ebachman/perfectstorm/README.md

 Follow these steps to bring up the Perfect Storm API Server (a.k.a _Teacup_) and interact with it.

-The API server uses [Topology](https://github.com/MosaixSoft/MosaixTopology) and [Neo4j](https://neo4j.com/) as its primary data source.
-Be sure to have them up and running before starting.
+The API server uses [MongoDB](https://www.mongodb.com/) as its storage backend.
+Be sure to have it up and running before starting.

 1. First of all, create a Python virtual environment:

        $ python3 -m venv env
        $ . env/bin/activate

-1. Be sure to have the latest version of `pip`, a tool for installing Python packages:
+1. Make sure to have the latest version of `pip` and `wheel`:

-       $ pip install --upgrade pip
+       $ pip install --upgrade pip wheel

 1. Install the requirements for this project: